helsing-ai/buffrs/docs/src/commands/buffrs-login.md

 This command prompts for an API or Identity token that can be used to authenticate with Artifactory for downloading and publishing packages.

-The token is stored in `$HOME/.buffrs/credentials.toml` in the following format:
+The token is currently stored in `$HOME/.buffrs/credentials.toml` in the following format:

 ```toml
 [[credentials]]
 uri = "https://example.com/artifactory"
 token = "<secret>"
 ```

+In the future this may change to use system native keychains.